WHAT DOES A PRAVASSA WELLNESS VACATION LOOK LIKE?

-Do i need to book my flights to vietnam?
+Do i need to book my flights to India?

-What is the Vietnam arrival & departure info?
+What is the India arrival & departure info?

-Group departure transfers to Noi Bai Airport will be arranged.
-Please schedule return flights to the US to depart after 3pm on September 10th.
+A group departure transfer to Kolkata's CCU airport will be arranged.
+Please schedule return flights to the US to depart after 3pm on November 12th.
 Departure transfers will be confirmed once travel plans have been submitted from all travelers.
 We cannot be responsible for missed or delayed connections.

-If you choose to arrive/depart outside of the set transfer times, we will be happy to help arrange your transportation for an additional fee.
+If you choose to arrive or depart outside of the set transfer times, we will be happy to help arrange additional hotel nights and airport transportation for an additional fee.
 Please let us know how we can assist you.

 Are there entry & Travel requirements?

-All travelers’ passports MUST be valid for 6 months after date of entry into Vietnam (March 2018).
+PASSPORT: All travelers’ passports MUST be valid for 6 months after date of entry into India (May 2019).
 Please make sure to check your passport at least three months before your departure so you have time to renew it if necessary.

 Please consult a travel doctor and the CDC website for up-to-date travel vaccinations.